sambayless/monosat/README.md

 If you build MonoSAT without using the provided cmake/makefiles, it is critically important to compile with `NDEBUG` set (*i.e.,* `-DNDEBUG`), as otherwise many very expensive debugging assertions will be enabled.

+#### Building on OSX

+If brew installed your GMP in /opt/local/lib, the `make` step above will fail.
+You'll need the following command to build the dynamic and static libraries.

+   DYLD_LIBRARY_PATH=/opt/local/lib LIBRARY_PATH=/opt/local/lib make

 ### Install the Python Library

 To install the Python library (system-wide), first build monosat (see above), cd into 'src/monosat/api/python', and then use Python's setuptools to install the Python library (see below).